 Can Hair Miniaturization Be Reversed?

-If miniaturization is occurring due to androgenetic alopecia, it’s irreversible.
-However, in the case of alopecia areata, it’s usually fully reversible.
+If miniaturization of hair follicles is occurring due to androgenetic alopecia, it’s irreversible.
+However, in the case of alopecia areata, it can be fully reversible.

 In any case, early treatment is important to slow down hair loss.
 If you’ve already experienced significant thinning and baldness, it can be very difficult to have good hair density again (without surgery).